PyPSA/pypsa-eur/doc/index.rst

-PyPSA-Eur-Sec builds on the electricity generation and transmission model `PyPSA-Eur <https://github.com/PyPSA/pypsa-eur>`_ to add demand and supply for the following sectors: transport, space and water heating, biomass, industry and industrial feedstocks.
+PyPSA-Eur-Sec builds on the electricity generation and transmission model `PyPSA-Eur <https://github.com/PyPSA/pypsa-eur>`_ to add demand and supply for the following sectors: transport, space and water heating, biomass, energy consumption in the agriculture, industry and industrial feedstocks.
 This completes the energy system and includes all greenhouse gas emitters except waste management, agriculture, forestry and land use.

 **WARNING**: PyPSA-Eur-Sec is under active development and has several